Sanshi6/mmpretrain/README.md

 ## What's new

-🌟 v1.0.2 was released in 15/08/2023

-Support [MFF](./configs/mff/) self-supervised algorithm and enhance the codebase.
-More details can be found in the [changelog](https://mmpretrain.readthedocs.io/en/latest/notes/changelog.html).

 🌟 v1.0.1 was released in 28/07/2023

 Fix some bugs and enhance the codebase.
 Please refer to [changelog](https://mmpretrain.readthedocs.io/en/latest/notes/changelog.html) for more details.